shreddykr/skr-fireworks/README.md

-🎆 skr-fireworks – Bring the Night Sky to Life in FiveM 🎆 Ever wished your server had that extra spark?
+🎆 𝙌𝘽𝘾𝙤𝙧𝙚 | 𝙊𝙓 | 𝙎𝙆𝙍 𝙁𝙞𝙧𝙚𝙬𝙤𝙧𝙠𝙨 – Bring the Night Sky to Life in FiveM 🎆

+Ever wished your server had that extra spark?
 Look no further! skr-fireworks is a fully customizable and visually explosive fireworks script for FiveM that allows players to place, light, and enjoy stunning fireworks using intuitive ox_target & ox_inventory interactions and sleek animations.
 Whether you're celebrating a national holiday or just spicing up a party in the streets of Los Santos, this script has you covered with a blast (literally).

 ----------------------------------------------------------------------------------------------------------------------------------